 Part I – Socket-based Implementation

 In the first part of the project, you are to design and implement a client-server based model, using sockets in an Internet domain, to support the operations of tiny-Google.
 In this model, the client process provides a simple interface to its users to submit indexing requests and search queries.
-The tiny-Google server responds to these request and queries, as follows:
+The tiny-Google server responds to the indexing requests and search queries, as follows:

-A client user submits an indexing request to the user interface, referred to as uiShell.
-The submitted request contains a directory path name, where the document is stored.
-In response, the uiShell establishes a connection to the tiny-Google server and uses the connection to send to the server the user’s request to index the document specified by the path name.
-The uiShell then awaits the outcome.
-Upon receiving the request, the tiny-Google server creates a process, referred as the indexing-master to carry out the document indexing task; the server then returns to wait for the next request from other clients.
-Upon receiving the indexing query, the master selects a set of indexing helpers, each residing in a different machine, and divides the task of indexing the document among these helpers.
-Each helper receives a segment of the document and creates a word-count for each word in its assigned segment; it then uses the word-count outcome to update the master inverted index.
+An indexing request contains a directory path where the documents are stored.
+The request is sent to the tiny-Google server, which creates a process, referred as the indexing-master to carry out the document indexing task; the server then returns to wait for the next request from the same or other clients.
+The master selects a set of indexing helpers, each residing in a different machine (sets of helpers may reside in the same machine), and divides the task of indexing the document among these helpers.
+Each helper will process a segment of each the document and will create a word-count for each word in its assigned segment; it then uses the word-count outcome to update the master inverted index.
 Upon updating the master index, each helper informs the master of the failure or success of its assigned task.
-Upon hearing from all helpers, the master informs the uiShell of the final outcome (success or failure), which in turn informs the user.
+Upon hearing from all helpers, the master returns the outcome to the user.

-The user can also issue a search query to retrieve information related to already indexed documents.
-The search query contains a number of items, in the form a key words, which are relevant to the search.
-The uiShell establishes a connection to the tiny-Google server; it then sends the search query request, along with the associated items, to the tiny-Google server and waits for the response.
-Upon receiving the search query, the tiny-Google server creates inserts the query, along the Internet address and port number of the uiShell, into the “Work Queue”, and if wakes up a sleeping search-query master, if one exits, to handle the query.
-Then, the tiny-Google server returns to listen to new requests from other clients.
-The search-query master selects a set of search-query helpers, residing in different machines, and tasks each one of them to (i) search a segment of the master inverted index and (ii) retrieve the name of the documents which contain all the words of the query.
-Upon completing task (i) and (ii), the helpers “shuffle-exchange” aggregate the partial results for each document.
-Upon receiving the query outcome from all the helpers, the master sorts the outcome into a final response and sends it to the uiShell client.
-The uiShell client lists the outcome for the user.
+A search query is intended to retrieve information related to already indexed documents.
+The search query contains a number of key words; the query is sent to the tiny-Google server; and waits for the response.
+Upon receiving the search query, the tiny-Google server creates inserts the query into the “Work Queue” and wakes up a sleeping search-query master, if one exits, to handle the query.
+The tiny-Google server returns to listen to new requests from other clients.
+The search-query master selects a set of search-query helpers, each residing in different machines (sets of helpers may reside in the same machine), and tasks each one of them with (i) searching a segment of the master inverted index and (ii) retrieving the name of the documents that contain all the words of the query.
+Upon completing tasks (i) and (ii), the helpers “shuffle-exchange” aggregate the partial results for each document.
+Upon receiving the query outcome from all the helpers, the master sorts the outcome into a final response and sends it to the client.

 Part II – Hadoop-based implementation

 In the second part of the project, you are to develop a Hadoop program to implement the tiny-Google search engine.
-Hadoop is an open source software framework that enables distributed manipulation of large volumes of data, in a reliable, efficient, and scalable way.
+As explained in class, Hadoop is an open-source software framework that enables distributed manipulation of large volumes of data, in a reliable, efficient, and scalable way.
 The main components of Hadoop include: